 Other toppings could include jalapenos, pinto or refried beans, or different meats.

-Place a layer of tortilla chips, potato, or sweet potato in the bottom of your foil pan.
+Place a layer of tortilla chips in the bottom of your foil pan.

 Add a layer of desired toppings, including cheese.